alien4cloud/csar-public-library/org/ystia/README.rst

 How to import Ystia Forge components in the catalog
 ===================================================

-There are two possibilities to import the Ystia Forge components and topology templates in the catalog:
+There are two possibilities to import the Ystia TOSCA components and topology templates in the catalog:

 #.
 Build a CSAR archive for every necessary components and topologies, then upload them in a precise order based on the possible dependencies between them.
 #.
 Import all the Ystia components and topologies hosted in the present repository using the Alien4Cloud's *CSAR Git Integration*.